bitumin/moodle-mod_newmodule/README.md

 sh rename.sh --name=tictactoe --copyright="2018 Mitxel Moriana <mitxel+moriana@my-email.com>"
 ```

+If the script is successful it will create a new module folder with the provided module name and all the renaming operations done.
+Then you may delete this repository folder.

 If this script fails or if you prefer to do the renaming operations manually, follow this steps:

 * Rename the newmodule/ folder to the name of your module (eg "tictactoe").